liferay/liferay-docs/develop/commerce/articles/00-changing-catalog-behavior/20-cart-validation.markdown

             return KEY;
         }

 The interface requires two more methods after the `getKey` method.
-These methods contain the actual logic of the validating check---this is where you'll want to insert your own code.
-The following method is called whenever a buyer procedes to a new step in the checkout process, and validates products that are already in the cart.
+These methods contain the actual logic of the validation check---this is where you'll want to insert your own code.
+The following method is called whenever a buyer proceeds to a new step in the checkout process, and validates products that are already in the cart.
 It then returns the `CommerceOrderValidatorResult` object to display the outcome to the user:

     @Override
     public CommerceOrderValidatorResult validate(